NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Also ch.yumin davidevaleriani  had a conversation about which version of python to use and I had suggest 3.3 as 2.7 won't be supported by 2020.
 Anyone disagree?

+4/12/2017 5:29 PM

+ **pierre** :

+ >I agree that you should use Python 3.
+If you're at all unsure, it's not too hard to write code that's backwards compatible with python 2 as well